Why can’t I watch a movie on one screen and switch to the other to see its second movie?

 Is Laser Storm Safe?

 Laser Storm is very safe.
-The are blacklights in the arena, with very bright barriers so everyone can see clearly.
-The arena is seperated in half by a 3 foot dividing line.
+The are black lights in the arena, with very bright barriers so everyone can see clearly.
+The arena is separated in half by a 3 foot dividing line.
 This prevents players on opposite teams from getting too close.
 We do not allow running in the arena.
 The barriers are made of a rigid form of cardboard, lined with a foam protector.
-The employees who run our laser tag have 10 years of experience running safe and family freindly games.
+The employees who run our laser tag have 15+ years of experience running safe and family friendly games.

 Laser Storm is great for kids, but it’s not just a kids game.